xson-lang/XSON/docs/XSON-Standardized-Libraries-List.md

 - Be able to read any given file as an XSON file or XSON schema file regardless of the file extension.
 - Be able to properly read and write with ANSI, UTF-8, UTF-16, and UTF-32 file encodings.
 - Log or notify the user when an extension that is marked as deprecated is used (see the status field of [extensions](XSON-Extension-Document-Template))
-- Not start the name of your library with XSON (regardless of captialization), as that naming convention is reserved for [reference implementations](#Reference-Implementations) (e.g. you cannot use XSON-Cpp or XsonRuby).
+- Not start the name of your library with XSON (regardless of capitalization), as that naming convention is reserved for [reference implementations](#Reference-Implementations) (e.g. you cannot use XSON-Cpp or XsonRuby).

 ***All libraries in the below list are standard compliant***.
-The above rules are garaunteed to be true for any library in this list, so developers can rely on consistent behavior.
+The above rules are guaranteed to be true for any library in this list, so developers can rely on consistent behavior.

 Library developers who follow this standard can request to their libraries put on this list by opening an [issue](../issues) on github with the appropriate issue template.
 This of course means that said libraries need to be open source so they can be inspected for compliance.
 See the [Contribution Guidelines](Contribution-Guidelines) for more information.